-- (b) The Special Court issuing a proclamation under clause (a) may, at any time, order the attachment of any property movable or immovable or both, belonging to the proclaimed person, and thereupon the provisions of sections 83 to 85 of the Code shall apply to such attachment. as if such attachment was made under that Code. - (c) If within six months from the date of attachment, any person, whose property is or has been, at. disposal of the State Government under sub-section (2) of section 85 of the .
-Code, appears voluntarily or is apprehended and brought before the Special Court by whose order the property was attached, or the Court to which such Court is subordinate, and proves to the satisfaction of such Court that he did not abscond or conceal himself for the purpose of avoiding apprehension that he had not received such notice of the proclamation as to enable him to attend within the specified time therein, such property or, if the same has been sold, the net proceeds of the same and the residue of the property, shall, after satisfying therefrom all costs incurred in consequence of the attachment, be delivered to him. - 21.
-(1) Notwithstanding anything con- Medified tained in the Code or in any other law, every offence punishable under this Act, shall be deemed to be a cognizable offence within the meaning of clause (c) of application nisheo to provisions of the Code.
+- (b) The Special Court issuing a proclamation under clause (a) may, at any time, order the attachment of any property, movable or immovable or both, belonging to the proclaimed person, and thereupon the provisions of section 83 to 85 of the Code shall apply to such attachment as if such attachment were made under that Code. - If, within six months from the date of attachment, any person, whose property is, or has been, at the disposal of the State Government under sub-section (2) of section 85 of the Code, appears voluntarily or is apprehended and brought before the Special Court by whose order the property was attached, or the Court to which such Court is subordinate, and proves to the satisfaction of such Court that he did not abscond or conceal himself for the purpose of avoiding apprehension and that he had not received such notice of the proclamation as to enable him to attend within the specified time therein, such properly or, if the same has been sold, the not proceeds of the same and the residue of the property, shall, after satisfying therefrom all costs incurred in consequence of the attachment, be delivered to him.

-section 2 of the Code and "congnizable case" as defined in that clause shall be construed accordingly.
+Modified application of certain provisions of the code.
+21. (1) Notwithstanding anything contained in the Code or any other law, every offence punishable under this Act, shall be deemed to be a cognizable offence within the meaning of clause (c) of section 2 of the Code and "cognisable case" as defined in that clause shall be construed accordingly.

-- (2) Section 167 of the Code shall apply in relation to a case involving an offence punishable under this Act subject to the modifications that, in subsection (2),- - a) the reference to "fifteen days" and "sixty days", wherever they occur, shall be construed as references to "thirty days" and "ninety days", respectively; - b) after the proviso, the following proviso shall be inserted, namely:-
+- (2) Section 167 of the Code shall apply in relation to a case involving an offence punishable under this Act subject to the modifications that, in sub-section (2);- - (a) the references to "fifteen days", and "sixty days", wherever they occur shall be construed as references to "thirty days" and "ninety days" respectively: